INRIA/scikit-learn-mooc/slides/trees.md

 ???

 But it can also overfit.
-Controling the depth allow to control the overfit.
+Controling the depth here allow to control the overfit.

 ---